vhtnam/chatbot-docs/source/_install/requirement.rst

 ..
 Note:: This script can work with some cheaper shared hosting but some features is not available.
 So to use full featured, We recommend VPS or dedicated server

-To be able to operate AMPBuilder on your own server, the server will need to meet the following requirements
+To be able to operate ChatbotPB on your own server, the server will need to meet the following requirements
  - Apache or Nginx with SSL Enabled(https)
  - PHP >= 7.2.
  - MySQL.